iamsuryasonar/webdev-notes/javascript.md

 - Arrow Functions:

-Arrow functions do not have their own this context but inherit this from the enclosing context at the time they are defined.
-This behaviour makes them particularly useful when you want to preserve the surrounding context.
+Arrow functions create a closure over the this value of its surrounding scope, which means arrow functions behave as if they are "auto-bound" — no matter how it's invoked, this is bound to what it was when the function was created.

 - Event Handlers: